 We are required to put information online as to how we have used the funding to support pupils’ progress and participation in PE and sport.
 This includes details of sporting provision as well as curriculum details.
 This enables parents, carers and others to be fully aware of the PE and sporting opportunities Rushy Meadow provides.

 The Sport Premium funding is allocated to each individual school by the payment of a lump sum.
 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 For 2018/19 we have been allocated £19,520

 For the plan on how this money will be spent please click here.

 This was spent as detailed below with the following impact.

 Provision: Primary Sports Partnership, staff training, supply cover for class teachers attending training or events

 Impact: Partnership enabled support in delivering PE lessons to a high standard.

 Support in arranging sports day.

-Provision: Sports equipment and games
+Provision: Competitive sports and games